omegazero-org/omz-proxy3-plugins/cache/README.md

 The resource being purged is identified by the request URL \[authority or `Host` header\] and path.
 An optional additional `X-Purge-Method` header specifies the request method of the resource that should be purged.

+If enabled, multiple resources may be purged at once using a wildcard (`**`) at the end of the path.
+All resources with paths starting with this wildcard path will be purged.

 If successful, the server responds with status code 200, otherwise, if the resource does not exist, with status code 404.